chien-liu/HPC-Solutions-Uni-Rostock/README.md

 # Usage
 ***Unofficial*** solutions for HPC exercises.
-The sources were searched from google as well as from lecture notes.
 If you have a better answer, feel free to tell us.
 We appreciate your assistance to make this solution better.

 The solutions are placed in [doc](/doc).
 Head to the folder and enjoy :blush:

+Check belows for existing answers.

 ## Progress
 * :heavy_check_mark:  Done